HGH and Thyroid

 HGH Injections Usage Triggers Hypothyroidism, Now Taking T3

 Question: MY HISTORY: Hi.
 I am 28, height - 177 cms, weight - 83 kgs.
 On my friend's recommendation I started taking Hygetropin for fat loss.
-I weight train 3 times a week, so 2 IU on the days I work out.
+I weight train three times a week, so 2 IU on the days I work out.
 I started at 83 kgs and in no time lost 2 kgs and hit 81.I kg.
 I was hovering around that weight for that time.
-This course of dosing went about for 2 months (3 times/ week - 2 IU per dose).
+This course of dosing went about for two months (three times/ week - 2 IU per dose).
 Though I kept working out, because of travel and diet I didn't lose further and kept hovering at the 81.XX weight mark.

 SUDDEN WEIGHT GAIN: Suddenly, my weight started shooting and hit 82.XX then 83.XX and 84.XX and almost hit 85 kgs in a span of 10 days.
 I started panicking.
 Despite me dieting and increase my cardio and workout I did not lose weight.
 It struck me that it could be hypothyroidism as this gain was too sudden and too persistent.
 I got a blood test done and result showed what I anticipated.
 My T4 & T3 levels have drastically fallen.

 CORRECTION METHODS: I started taking T3 (Cytomel) tablets.
 My dosage started with 25 mcg a day and hit 75 mcg in a week's time.
-I noticed my weight instantly dropped back to 84 kgs in 2 days time.
+I noticed my weight instantly dropped back to 84 kgs in two days time.
 Could also feel the effect of the medicine with bowel moments throughout the day.
 With a little more effort I lost some more and reached 83 Kgs.
 But the problem is I have hit a plateau.
 I'm not able to reach my old weight of 81 Kgs despite decent efforts.

 CORRECT HGH CYCLE: I need some guidance on how do I use GH without the long term side-effects.
 I did not have any knowledge and relied on friends at the gym & internet forums.
 I primarily want to use it for fat-loss over building muscle as I have a endomorphic body which tends to gain muscle and fat quickly.
 How do I go on a GH cycle and how to make sure I don't end up with hypothyroidism again.